revbayes/revbayes.github.io/tutorials/brownian/index.md

     contData.excludeCharacter(5:11)

-In the first simple example we assume that all site rates are equal, thus we use a rate multiplier we we call ‘perSiteRates‘.
+In the first simple example we assume that all site rates are equal, thus we use a rate multiplier we we call `perSiteRates`.

     perSiteRates <- [1,1,1,1]